LazarofShalev/CosyWeather/README.md

 # CosyWeather

-Cosy Weather is a very accurate weather forecasting iOS application that is powered by open weather map API, in the app you can get the current day plus the next 5 days weather condition by your location or by a city name you can enter.
+weather forecasting iOS application that powered by open weather map API, get the current day plus and the next 5 days weather condition by current location or by entering a city name.

 **Technologies**
 - Xcode tools in order to build a GUI - Lists, UIView's, Custom buttons etc.